havron/web/content/about.md

 residence at Cornell Tech on Roosevelt Island in New York City.
 He is part of a [research team](https://www.ipvtechresearch.org) studying computer security and privacy issues in the context of intimate partner violence (IPV), and he helps lead the first [computer security clinic](https://tech.cornell.edu/news/cornell-tech-opens-computer-security-clinic-for-victims-of-tech-enabled-intimate-partner-violence/) for IPV survivors, in New York City.
-His research has been published at top security conferences such as IEEE S&P and USENIX Security, and featured by media outlets including the [New York Times](https://www.nytimes.com/2018/05/19/technology/phone-apps-stalking.html), [MIT Technology Review](https://www.technologyreview.com/s/614168/nyc-hires-hackers-to-hit-back-at-stalkerware/), and [WIRED](https://www.wired.com/story/eva-galperin-stalkerware-kaspersky-antivirus/).
+His research has been published at top security conferences such as IEEE S&P and USENIX Security, featured by media outlets including the [New York Times](https://www.nytimes.com/2018/05/19/technology/phone-apps-stalking.html), [MIT Technology Review](https://www.technologyreview.com/s/614168/nyc-hires-hackers-to-hit-back-at-stalkerware/), and [WIRED](https://www.wired.com/story/eva-galperin-stalkerware-kaspersky-antivirus/), and received attention from a [U.S. Senator](https://twitter.com/KamalaHarris/status/1201897394939596807).
 When not staring at metal rectangles full of little lights, Sam can often be spotted reading books or exploring new places.